michaelmendoza/learning-tensorflow/README.md

 # Learning Tensorflow

 This tutorial was created for learning tensorflow by example.
 Currently this repo contains examples for a simple single-layer neural network, a multi-layered perception neural network, and a convolutional neural network.
 Tensorflow implementations in this repo work with a variety of data sets.
-Keras implmentations are also included as a comparison for some cases.
+Included are simple examples using keras sequential API and more advanced examples using the imperative style of creating networks with model subclassing API.

 ### Getting Started
 Installation requires python 3 with tensorflow.
 The easiest method to install the requisite libraries is to install the [conda package manager](https://conda.io/miniconda.html).
 Then run the following command to install necessary libraries and create a virtual environment call `tf`: